cmheisel/jobs/manager.rst

 * You're able to make the complex simple and have demonstrated an ability to understand and explain issues from both a technical and a business functional point of view
 * You're passionate about communication, group dynamics and coaching
 * You have an insatiable appetite for learning new things and improving existing ones, and cultivating that same appetite in your developers and teams
-* You're a perfectionist who tempers it with deadlines: Pragmatism is your middle name, you work at speed and inspire with your can-do attitude
+* You're a perfectionist who tempers it with deadlines.
+Pragmatism is your middle name, you work at speed and inspire with your can-do attitude
 * Three years or more of demonstrated ability to manage and develop high performing development teams
 * Experience with agile development projects, especially Lean/Kanban
 * Python experience (or Web development experience in another dynamic language)